 Learn About Debits and Credits

 Accounting software does a great job of providing non-accountants with the ability to keep their own books.
-Unfortunately, accounting for real estate is a completely different animal.
+Unfortunately, bookkeeping for real estate investors is a completely different animal.
 You will have to learn about debits and credits.
 There’s no other way around it.
 At some point, you will have to book a journal entry, most likely right when you acquire your first property.

 Here’s a good primer article on the topic: Debits and Credits.